-Turk himself really disliked this, saying that if he wanted to be portrayed as a role modal for being just a good medic, fine, but being singled out as the token and being used for positive discrimination annoyed him.
+- Turk himself really disliked this, saying that if he wanted to be portrayed as a role model for being just a good medic, fine, but being singled out as the token and being used for positive discrimination annoyed him.

-In the short-lived series The Lone Gunmen, Yves Adele Harlow was the lone female on the primary cast, and also the only fully competent one.
-The individual characters all got their moments to shine, but Yves owned every single time she was on-screen (and off-screen).
+- In the short-lived series The Lone Gunmen, Yves Adele Harlow was the lone female on the primary cast, and also the only fully competent one.
+The individual characters all got their moments to shine, but Yves owned almost every single time she was on-screen (and off-screen).
 Only exceptions: in the pilot, Frohike managed to outwit Yves, and Jimmy manages to save the day often as well.
 (Yves was also dark-skinned and a foreigner, making her a threefer.)

-iCarly has the episode "iHireAnIdiot" where Carly and Sam hire a male intern based on the fact that he's handsome, despite him being an idiot.
-For revenge, Freddie hires an attractive female intern who is also an idiot.
-At the end of the episode, it turned out that she was actually a brilliant college student pretending to be stupid.
+- iCarly has the episode "iHireAnIdiot" where Carly and Sam hire a male intern based on the fact that he's handsome, despite him being idiotic.
+For revenge, Freddie hires an attractive female intern who is also idiotic.
+At the end of the episode, it turned out that she was actually a brilliant college student intentionally pretending to be stupid.